Philippe de Champaigne

-Philippe de Champaigne (/fr/; 26 May 1602 – 12 August 1674) was a Brabant-born French Baroque era painter, a major exponent of the French school.
-He was a founding member of the Académie royale de peinture et de sculpture in Paris, the premier art institution in the Kingdom of France in the eighteenth century.
+Philippe de Champaigne (/fr/; 26 May 1602 – 12 August 1674) was a Brabant-born French Baroque era painter, a major exponent of French Baroque painting.
+He was a founding member of the Académie royale de peinture et de sculpture in Paris, the premier art institution in the Kingdom of France during the Ancien Régime.

+Especially in the 1630s and 1640s, he was the leading French court painter of portraits and religious subjects.
+He continued to work almost until his death, exhibiting a Supper at Emmaus in 1673.

 Life and work

-Born of a poor family in Brussels (Duchy of Brabant, Southern Netherlands), during the reign of the Archduke Albert and Isabella, Champaigne was a pupil of the landscape painter Jacques Fouquier.
-In 1621 he moved to Paris, where he worked with Nicolas Poussin on the decoration of the Palais du Luxembourg under the direction of Nicolas Duchesne, whose daughter he would eventually marry.
+Born of a poor family in Brussels (Duchy of Brabant, Southern Netherlands), during the reign of the Archduke Albert and Archduchess Isabella, Champaigne was a pupil of the landscape painter Jacques Fouquier.
+After turning down opportunities to visit Italy, and to join Rubens' studio, in 1621 he moved to Paris, where he worked as an independent master from about 1624.
+He met Nicolas Poussin and painted a landscape for him.
+From 1625 to 1627 he assisted Nicolas Duchesne, whose daughter he would eventually marry, in decorating Queen Marie de Medicis' Palais du Luxembourg.
 According to Houbraken, Duchesne was angry at Champaigne for becoming more popular than he was at court, and so Champaigne returned to Brussels to live with his brother.
-It was only after he received news of Duchesne's death that he returned to marry his daughter.
+It was only after he received news of Duchesne's death that he returned to marry his daughter, in 1628.